siidney/dotfiles/scripts/startpage/README.md

 **Update**: The search box is now smart enough to recognise the site name you configured if you don't want to remember the tag; *and* it's case insensitive.

+**Update**: The search box will also take you to the homepage of a configured search engine using just the tag or sitename.
+No need to enter the full url.

 ![Screenshot4](/scripts/startpage/public/img/screenshots/2016-04-01-140601_1920x1080_scrot.png?raw=true "Search Box Site Name")

 The search box can even recognise urls so rather than searching for the url it